-Feelings usually associated with chaos such as stress and anxiety, will slowly begin to dissipate, as we become more skillful at handling situations.
-But we must make sure we continue to stay healthy through the process.
+Feelings usually associated with chaos, such as stress and anxiety, will slowly begin to dissipate as we become more skilful at handling certain situations.
+We must make sure we continue to stay healthy through the process.

-Once we take time to stand back, assess and observe how we might react, the better we will cope.
-But chaos and change are both necessary and if utilised positively, can help us learn how to manage our lives successfully.
+Once we are able to stand back, assess and observe how we might react better, we will cope better.
+But chaos and change are both necessary and, if utilised positively, can help us learn how to manage our lives more successfully.

-The more we find things easy, the less we will cope when it comes to facing new chaotic situations.
-We can never really know what it’s like until we’re there.
+The more we regard things as easy, the less time we will spend working on those things, the less we will cope when it comes to us facing new chaotic situations.
+We will never really know what it’s like of course, until we’re there.